FurkanAlpEsen/Flutter-DeepLearning-Smart-Farming/Readme.md

 # Smart Farming Tracking & Monitoring Cloud Based AI App

 Its a Flutter mobile app project.
 Its also included python fastAPI web services and deep learning models developed by me.
+There has no flutter & python code for now.
+But it will be add.

 ## Getting Started